dmvieira/randomcopy/README.md

 ## Requirements

 Needs wxpython.
-If you want make exe or deb have more requirements
+If you want to make exe or deb, then you need more requirements...

 ## Links